Ayson Law Firm

 - Expunctions and Nondisclosure

-Our Houston criminal defense law firm is happy to schedule you a free consultation so that we can learn more about your situation, and you can learn more about us.
-We have many years of experience defending clients charged with all manner of crimes in Houston.
+Our criminal defense law firm is happy to schedule you a free consultation so that we can learn more about your situation, and you can learn more about us.
+We have many years of experience defending clients charged with all manner of crimes.
 We are ready to bring that experience to bear in working for you.

 In addition to our extensive criminal defense experience, Ayson Law Firm represents victims injured due to the negligence of others.
 If you were hit by a car because of another’s drunk driving, distracted driving, or other reckless behavior, you have the right to compensation.
 Whether the driver worked for a rideshare company like Uber or Lyft or was driving on their own free time, you are entitled to your medical costs, lost wages, and recovery for the pain and suffering you and your loved ones have endured as a result of your injuries.
 We help victims of all manner of negligence, including car crashes, slip and falls, bike accidents, and many others.

-Do not wait to contact our Houston traffic accident and personal injury attorney for your free consultation.
+Do not wait to contact our attorney for your free consultation.
 The sooner you call, the sooner we can help you build your case for a full recovery.
 Ayson Law Firm is ready to help you get the compensation you deserve after your Harris County accident.

-Passionate and Dedicated Service to the People of Houston and Harris County
+Passionate and Dedicated Service to the People of Harris County

 Founding attorney Brian Ayson earned his law degree at Thurgood Marshall School of Law in Houston, and while there, he interned at the Nueces County District Attorney’s office.
 He knows how the Texas justice system works, and he will make it work for you.
 With over ten years of experience practicing in Houston, Brian Ayson has a wealth of experience providing legal advice and representation concerning DWI, criminal justice, and personal injury matters.

 Brian is happy to speak with you about your legal situation and provide you with the solutions that work for you.
-If you are looking for a professional and trustworthy Houston DWI defense attorney, Brian Ayson is ready to hear your case.
+If you are looking for a professional and trustworthy attorney, Brian Ayson is ready to hear your case.

 Ayson Law Firm…